Juan Luis Buñuel

-Juan Luis Buñuel (9 November 1934, Paris – 6 December 2017, Paris) was a film and television director, screenwriter, and actor.
+Juan Luis Buñuel (9 November 1934 – 6 December 2017) was a French film and television director, screenwriter, and actor.
 His films include Expulsion of the Devil (Au rendez-vous de la mort joyeuse, 1973) and La Femme aux bottes rouges (1974).

-History

 Buñuel was the son of the filmmaker Luis Buñuel.
-Buñuel's son Diego also became a filmmaker.

-After his career in film, he tried out sculpting.
+Buñuel's son Diego, whom he had with fellow filmmaker Joyce Sherman, also took up the profession.